dintonen/enhanced-smb1/README.md

 Download the latest Windows snapshot [here](https://sourceforge.net/projects/cc65/files/cc65-snapshot-win32.zip).
 Extract the executables `ca65.exe` and `ld65.exe` from within the `bin` folder.
 Copy them to the root of the repo folder.

 ## Step 2
-Execute these two commands in a terminal:
+Open a terminal and run these commands in the root of the repo folder:
 ```
 ca65 -t nes enhanced-smb1.asm -o enhanced-smb1.o
 ld65 -C nrom.cfg -o enhanced-smb1.nes enhanced-smb1.o